ds5110/ohdsi-fall24/docs/EDA.md

 - Number of patients discharge to the fourth place: 66,258
 - Number of patients discharge to the fifth place: 65,840
 - As expected, the number of patients reduces as they discharge further.
-- More detailed information of each patients on each discharge can be found by accessing each data point within the pandas dataframe that has been read in this source file.
+- More detailed information of each patient on each discharge can be found by accessing each data point within the pandas dataframe that has been read in this source file.

 # Further Proposal Notes